classifiedstudentkabir/classifiedstudentkabir/README.md

 - 📊 I also work with Python, Data Science in Python, R Programming, and basic .NET.
 - 🤖 I have knowledge in Prompt Engineering (ChatGPT Guide) and Application of AI.
 - 🔐 I’m learning Cyber Security: Essentials for Forensics, Digital Forensics, and Mobile Security.
 - 📫 How to reach me:
-## 🌟 Follow Me On:

 <p align="left">

   <!-- Gmail -->